StreetScout

 Where is Castle Hill (Qld)?

-Castle Hill (Qld) is a suburb of Queensland, Australia.
+Castle Hill (Qld) is a suburb of Queensland, Australia, in the Townsville local government area.

 What is the population of Castle Hill (Qld)?